pinohu/DYNASTY/Ohu_Legacy_Codex_Master.md

 - Property and casualty coverage that protects your physical assets
 - Specialized protections for unique risks facing high-net-worth families

 Risk management is an ongoing process that evolves as your empire grows and circumstances change.
-This chapter provides the foundation for building a robust risk management system that protects your dynasty across generations.
+This chapter provides the foundation for building a robust risk management system that protects your Legacy across generations.

 ---